GCC Middle and Back End API Reference

 static

-Return TRUE iff NODE has any strub-requiring local variable, or accesses (as
+Return TRUE iff NODE has any strub-requiring local variable, or accesses (as in reading) any variable through a strub-requiring type.

 References symtab_node::decl, DECL_STRUCT_FUNCTION, FOR_EACH_BB_FN, FOR_EACH_LOCAL_DECL, get_strub_mode_from_type(), gimple_assign_load_p(), gimple_assign_rhs1(), gsi_end_p(), gsi_next(), gsi_start_bb(), gsi_stmt(), cgraph_node::has_gimple_body_p(), i, STRUB_DISABLED, and TREE_TYPE.